 My trigger pull sucks?
 First is this your EDC pistol? if so leave it alone it is stiff for a reason.
 You can deburr the trigger linkage and oil it up, but do not mod, file etc the firing pin or sear.
 Clean and oil it yes, but no mods.
 Second is this a range toy? if so you can do the above and replace the sear spring with my small compression spring.
 BE SURE TO READ AND FOLLOW the warning that comes with it.
 This goes for the pistol and the carbine.
 PS Thingmeister triggers are real metal and awesome but do nothing for trigger pull only looks a feel.

 What type of rail comes from Hi Point on these carbines?
-A poly weaver rail that is too flexible for my liking but is easy to file or cut to get your picatinny rail items to fit.
+A poly weaver rail on older models that are too flexible for my likingbut the newer carbines have a poly picatinny rail.
+Still to flexible for my liking so I see real aluminum picatinny rails.

 What is the best scope or red dot for the carbine?
 Me I buy what I can afford and like, so should you but for a red dot I like the Bushnell TRS-25.

 My carbine receiver shroud is all messed up, where do I get a new one?
-Hi Point sells hydro dipped ones that are way cool $43 or you can buy a new black one $26 (free shipping).
-But I hear a rumor if you sent it to them they will refinish it if it is a black one.
-Not sure of the cost but is would be hard to beat a new one for $26 if you gotta pay shipping to them for your old one to get refinished.
+Hi Point sells hydro dipped ones that are way cool or you can buy a new black one (free shipping).
+But I hear a rumor if you sent the shroud to them they will refinish it in painted black.

 Is there a lefty option for the Hi Point Carbine?
 Yes there are right-side charging handles I sell that are DIY for larger cals (need to mode the receiver shroud) and there no-mod right-side for the 9mm & 380, I sell as well.